stormihoebe/solution-factory-ember/README.md

 # solution-factory

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+The Solution Factory is an web application to help programmers build a community around asking and answering questions built by using Ember.js

+## Details
+The Solution Factory is made up of two major models, Questions and Answers.
+All questions are displayed on the index page in question-tile components.
+Each question-tile component also links to a dynamic question  route that displays additional information about the question and also corresponding answers.
+Questions and Answers have full CRUD capability.

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following items properly installed on your computer.

 * [Git](https://git-scm.com/)
 * [Node.js](https://nodejs.org/) (with NPM)